 Community Living Model

-The community living sober homes model involves living in shared spaces with more structured oversight and peer support.
+Community living accommodations have shared living spaces with more structured oversight and peer support.
 These sober living facilities are more like community living halls than private residences.
-Here are the key features of community sober living homes:

-- Larger Residences: The homes tend to have more residents and shared common areas.
-They offer a sense of community, and residents share responsibilities like cooking and cleaning, and often attend meetings together.
+- Larger residences – Community homes tend to have more residents and shared common areas.
+Residents share responsibilities like cooking and cleaning and often attend meetings together.

-- Structured Environment: Community living homes typically have more rules and structured schedules, such as mandatory curfews, regular drug tests, and required participation in recovery programs or 12-step meetings.
+- Structured environment – There are typically structured schedules and more rules.
+Mandatory curfews, regular drug tests, and required participation in recovery programs or 12-step meetings are common.

-- Peer Support: The emphasis is on community and peer support.
-It is not uncommon for residents to form close bonds and hold each other accountable for staying sober.
+- Peer support – Community residents often form close bonds and hold each other accountable.
 House managers or staff may live on-site to provide oversight and support.

-Ideal For: Individuals in the early stages of recovery or those who thrive in a communal setting with more structure and accountability.
-Community living is more focused on ongoing recovery work, providing a structured environment for people who need daily support in maintaining their sobriety.
+Ideal For: People in the early stages of recovery or those who thrive in a communal setting with more structure and accountability.

 Who Runs Sober Houses?